agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ## 4 - OLS Regression

 Now I'm ready to run my initial OLS regression.
-I first have to convert the independent variable and the explantory variables into ```numpy``` arrays, which are the required input for ```pysal```.
-Looking at these initial results, we see that all of the covariates have positive well-supported relationships with the rate of drunk incidents.
-However, the Moran's coefficient is also highly signficant positive (0.22, p-value 0.0), which indicates that the model residuals have a spatial pattern to them that we are failing to control for.
-Failing to control for spatial autocorrelation tends cause an overstatement in confidence and increase the likelihood of a type II error.
+I first have to convert the independent variable and the explanatory variables into ```numpy``` arrays, which are the required input for ```pysal```.
+Looking at these initial results, we see that all of the covariates have positive, well-supported relationships with the rate of drunk incidents.
+However, the Moran's coefficient is also highly significant positive (0.22, p-value 0.0), which indicates that the model residuals have a spatial pattern to them that we are failing to control for.
+Failing to control for spatial autocorrelation tends to cause an overstatement in confidence and increase the likelihood of a type II error.
 So the question will be, whether these relationships still hold when we do account for this underlying spatial pattern.

 ```python